djvaron/Goldbach/README.md

 Explain...

 Our decision to forego multi-node assembly and storage of the Eratosthenes sieve array in this work (see Sect.
-3.3) imposes a key limitation on the performance boosts distributed memory parallelism can provide.
+3.3) imposes a key limitation on the performance boosts that distributed memory parallelism can provide.
 Parallelizing the sieve subroutine is desirable because, as shown in Sect.
 3.3, it accounts for most of the execution time when the problem size is large.
-The best we can do at this point is to apply shared memory parallelism to assembly of the sieve array, and distributed memory parallelism to the verification loop.
+At this stage in our project, the best we can do is to apply shared memory parallelism to assembly of the sieve array, and distributed memory parallelism to the verification loop.

 ## 6. OpenACC
 <img src="https://github.com/ardwwa/Goldbach/blob/master/acc_speedup.png" width="600" alt="OPENACC">